 A semi-open adoption is like open adoption but often involves less frequent contact.
 In a semi-open adoption, in-person meetings rarely occur.
 With a closed adoption, there is no contact between the adoptive family and the birth parents, though at the age of 18 the adoptee may choose to contact the birth parents or vice-versa.
 It is important to decide what level of contact you feel comfortable with and to discuss this with the prospective adoptive parents.

 Adoption in Virginia does allow for post-adoption contracts, and both the birth and adoptive parents may write out and agree on what level of post-adoption contact they wish to have.
 In the agreement, birth parents acknowledge that their parental rights have been terminated and the adoptive parents acknowledge that the birth parents have the right to enforce the agreed-upon level of post-adoption contact.
 The post-adoption contract is entered into and approved by a circuit court and will be viewed as legally binding.
 The contract may not be amended unless the amendment is determined to be in the best interest of the child.
-In order for an amendment to occur, all parties of the adoption triad would need to present, or be represented, in court before a decision is made.
+For an amendment to occur, all parties of the adoption triad would need to present, or be represented, in court before a decision is made.

 In preparation for placing your child for adoption in Virginia, you will make a hospital plan for your delivery day.
 Your counselor can help you talk through your options so you can decide what is right for you.
 Consider who you would like in the room with you when you deliver—do you want the adoptive parents there, the birth father, or someone from your support system?
 Who do you want to hold the baby first?
 How do you want to leave the hospital: with your support system or with the adoptive family?
 A good agency and a good counselor will alert the hospital ahead of time, so know that whatever decision you make is okay.
 If you decide to change your hospital plan on the day of delivery, that is okay too.